friedbrice/friedbrice.github.io/_posts/2015-05-25-self-returning-function.md

 layout: post
 title: "Self-returning Function"
 date: 2015-05-25
+permalink: /blog/2015-05-25/
-permalink: /blog/09/
+redirect_from: [ /blog/09/ ]
 comments: true
 tags:
 - code
 - python
 ---

 [Yesterday](/blog/08) I gave a solution to the problem of creating a chainable function by implementing a class with a method that returned the instance.
 Today I implemented the solution using a function that returns itself, more in line with the intent of Croll's exercise.

 <!--break-->

 Working in Python, I defined a prototype function called `sayIt` that was not chainable, and then defined a class that used a similar method to make it chainable.
 I decided to change my prototype so that it would invoke itself in its return statement, as suggested by the solutions Croll provides.

-Here are the implementations, both as a function with global and as a
+Here are the implementations, both as a function with global and as a class:
-class:

 {% highlight python %}
 # sayIt.py